Soul Guidance · Rachael Duffy

 Joanna Macy

 We must feed the Imagination, and protect it.
 A life steeped in myth, poetry, dream, and relationship with the living world will build a strong capacity for Imagination.
-A life given only the engineered, endlessly refreshing scroll, or an over-reliance on AI will result in an atrophy of our capacity to tune into the images and possibilities that await us.
+Social media, AI, unimaginative on-screen entertainment and staid education and work situations present a significant risk of an atrophy of our capacity to tune into the images and revelations that await us.
+This in turn leads to a life lived too small, and a dampening of our ability to imagine a shift towards a thriving life for all.

 The great work